 I recently received an email from the Ministry of Business, Innovation and Employment about their new One Check service – a quick an efficient way to find out if you can use a business name.
 As I deal with a lot of startups I have come across the situation where people have failed to realise that their great new business name is just too close to one that’s already in use – which means they risk the situation of confusion in the marketplace, not being able to register their domain names, and never being able to trademark the business name.
 It is…Read More

 I’m often asked for advice on email service providers and after many years of happily using G Suite, this is the email service I highly recommend to my clients.
 It also comes with productivity tools I use every day like Google Docs and Google Sheets.
 What is G Suite?
 This is the email service provided by Google – a business version of their very popular G-Mail.
 G Suite is a cloud-based productivity suite that helps teams communicate, collaborate and get things done from anywhere and on any device.
 It’s simple to set up, use and manage, so your business can…Read More

 This guide is to give you a brief introduction to the GDPR and to provide you with some links that go into further details about it.
 This blog is not provided as legal advice, and we would strongly recommend you consult with a lawyer about your need to comply with this regulation.
 What is the GDPR?
 The GDPR or General Data Protection Regulation is a regulation developed by the EU regarding the data privacy and rights EU citizens have around the collection, storage and use of their personal information.
 What is the purpose of the GDPR?
 Its primary purpose is…Read More

-Welcome to the Web Matters blog.
-Most of the blog posts are written for the benefit of business owners who are looking to get the most out of their websites, or who are looking for answers to common WordPress and website issues.
+Hi, welcome to the blog, I hope you find the information helpful.
+The blog posts are written for website owners who are looking to get the most out of their websites and online marketing.
+There are also many articles answering common WordPress and website issues.